kronoscode/django-magicembed/README.md

 What is it?
 ------------

-Magic Embed are an easy and simple template tags and tools to embed video and get thumbnails from them.
+Magic Embed is an easy and simple Django template tag and tool to embed video and get thumbnails from video providers.

 Screenshots
 --------------